openfisca/openfisca-doc/source/training/index.md

 - The training program was co-created by Hamish Fraser and Matti Schneider.
 - The “Building an OpenFisca-powered web application” workshop was created by Mauko Quiroga.
 - The “Modelling collaboratively across silos and disciplines” presentation was created by Thomas Guillet.

+### Videos

+The videos of the training sessions were recorded as part of the 2024 Cohort of the EU [GovTech4All](https://interoperable-europe.ec.europa.eu/collection/govtechconnect/govtech4all) program.

 ### Funders